julienshim/Inward-App/README.md

 ## Notes

-* Nav list was created for easy access of `/`, `/math`, and `/game' paths.
+* Nav list was created for easy access of /, /math, and `/game' paths.
-* Game utilizes 'software sketchbook' P5.js
+* Game ultilized 'software sketchbook' p5.js